 Want to know more about dermaplaning?

-This article will teach women all about pros & cons of dermaplaning, why is it a go-to skin saving solution, and will let you in on some dermatologists secrets.
+This article will teach women all about the pros & cons of dermaplaning, why is it a go-to skin-saving solution, and will let you in on some dermatologists secrets.

 What Is Dermaplaning?

-This is a cosmetic procedure which is done with a tool which is placed against your skin at the 45-degree angle.
+This is a cosmetic procedure that is done with a tool that is placed against your skin at a 45-degree angle.

 Once placed, this tool will exfoliate your skin and it won’t puncture or pierce its surface.